eslint/eslint.org/src/content/drafts/eslint-config-inspector.md

   - Announcements
 ---

-As the [new flat config format](/blog/2023/10/flat-config-rollout-plans/) rolling out with many benefits, it makes configures easier to manage and more transparent to compose.
-However, it can still be non-trivial to understand what rules are enabled and disabled for which files, especially when the configurations are complex or extending from multiple sources.

-To help with that situation and improve the developer experience with flat configs even further, we are excited to introduce you the [ESLint Config Inspector](https://github.com/eslint/config-inspector) --- a visual and interactive tool helping you to understand and inspect your config file.
+As of ESLint v9,0.0, the [new configuration system](/blog/2023/10/flat-config-rollout-plans/) has reached general availability, bringing with it with many benefits.
+Configuration files are now easier to manage and more transparent to compose.
+However, it can still be non-trivial to understand which rules are enabled and disabled for specific files, especially when your configuration is complex or composed from multiple sources.
+That's why we are excited to introduce the [ESLint Config Inspector](https://github.com/eslint/config-inspector), a visual and interactive tool to help you better understand and inspect your config file.

 ![Screenshot of config inspector](/assets/images/blog/2024/config-inspector-intro.png)